Don’t let your inner neat-freak stop your kids from having some free-wheeling, fun-packed messy adventures!

 1. Biscuit baking

 Not only does baking biscuits result in a delicious bounty of snack time treats, there is all kinds of fun to be had when it comes to making dough, rolling it out, cutting shapes and decorating too!
+Check out these 8 easy cookies that are perfect to whip up with the kids.

 2. Water play

 There are countless lessons to be learnt when it comes to water play.
 Motor skills get a work out.
 Science concepts are touched on.
 Experimentation kicks in and imagination is sparked.
 Gather up some plastic cups, funnels, bowls and jugs and head into the great outdoors for some water play fun.
 (Always supervise your children when they are playing with water.)
+Check out these 10 awesome water play ideas for little kids!

 3. Finger painting

 Yes, squirts of paint plus paper plus little fingers equals mess, but it also provides opportunities for your child to express themselves and explore colours and shapes.
 Have some clean up gear on hand for speedy clean-up, post-masterpiece creation!
+For even more painting fun, check out these 8 easy edible paints you can make at home.

 4. Collage creating

 Torn or cut paper, a sheet of coloured card, some glue and a lot of imagination is all you need for this sticky, creative fun.
 You could draw shapes for your child to use as a guide, or let them go free-style and marvel at their artistic skill.
 Send that collage straight to the fridge door!
+Enjoy these 10 colourful paper craft ideas.

 What could be more messy and productive fun than digging in the garden, especially if you throw in some kid-sized garden tools – and maybe some kid-friendly, lunch-worthy plants!
 Cherry tomatoes?
 Peas?!
+Even tiny tots can help you out in the garden – check out these 10 garden activities toddlers and preschoolers will love.
+Or consider making your very own fairy garden with these 11 fairy-tastic DIY ideas!

 6. Paper mache